Floods in Jakarta: Using participatory mapping for disaster preparedness in Jakarta

+Weather modification

+To reduce flood risks, national and provincial disaster agencies have used weather modification since 2013.
+This involves flying planes to conduct cloud seeding by dropping salt-based chemicals over the sea north of Jakarta, with the aim of shifting rainfall away from land and toward the sea.
+As of March 2025, each flyover cost about 200 million rupiahs (US$12,292).

 Continuing issues

 Jakarta sinking

 Alongside flooding from rivers, Jakarta is also sinking about 5 to 10 centimeters each year and up to 20 centimeters in northern Jakarta mainland.
 From 2000 to 2050, the potential coastal flood extent is estimated to increase by 110.5 km2 due to both land subsidence and sea level rise.
 Land subsidence in Jakarta is mainly caused by the overuse of groundwater.
 At the same time, the groundwater has lost its capacity to recharge due to the lack of watershed areas and overpopulation in the capital.
 Without any groundwater regulation in place, buildings in Jakarta are drawing water from the ground at an unprecedented rate.
 For households, especially those at the bottom of the economic pyramid, access to piped water is considered a luxury.
-Not only must the customer pay for the tariff, which is higher than other Indonesian cities, the installment fees often burden the poor households to connect to the tap.
+Not only must the customer pay for the tariff, which is higher than other Indonesian cities, the installment fees often burden the poor households even further.

-In addition, residents consider piped water (and to some extent groundwater) quality in Jakarta to be of poor quality, thus explaining why only 28 percent of Jakarta households drink piped water and groundwater compared to 95 percent in 2000.
+In addition, residents consider piped water (and to some extent groundwater) quality in Jakarta to be of poor quality, thus explaining why, as of 2015, only 28 percent of Jakarta households drink piped water and groundwater compared to 95 percent in 2000.
 Apart from drinking, people in Jakarta still use groundwater, and to some extent piped water and wended water.
 Such hydrological behaviour has led to the overuse of groundwater, thus contributing to the land subsidence.

-In an effort to solve the problem, the Netherlands will give $4 million for a feasibility study to build a dike on Jakarta Bay.
-The ring dike will be provided with pumping system and retention area, would regulate and control seawater and would also be used as an additional toll road.
-The project will be built by 2025.
-Construction of an 8 km sea wall along the coast was officially launched on October 9, 2014.
+In an effort to solve the problem, construction of an 8 km sea wall along the coast was officially launched on October 9, 2014.

+Economical loss

+The economic losses caused by floods in DKI Jakarta reach Rp 2.1 trillion per year.
+Mitigation efforts against floods need to be continuously strengthened in order to reduce these losses.